 Generally, corporate communications directors have at least a bachelor’s degree (although many have MBAs or advanced business degrees) and extensive experience in public relations, media, and/or communications.

-In order to develop a sound marketing strategy, marketers need to have a clear understanding of their market and customers—and that’s where the marketing research director comes in.
+In order to develop a sound marketing strategy, marketers need to have a clear understanding of their market and customers.
 Marketing research directors typically oversee a market research team in its efforts to analyze the company’s industry, competitors, and customers.

 Marketing research directors typically work with a number of different teams and departments across the organization and are continually sharing insights, making recommendations, and developing guidelines to optimize marketing efforts and ensure the overall marketing strategy is headed in the right direction.
 Market research is an extremely quantitative and analytical role, and most directors have a bachelor’s degree (or higher) in marketing or a related field with a strong background in marketing analytics and research.

 3. Director of email marketing

 One of the cardinal rules of marketing is to “get people where they are”—and for many people, “where they are” is in their inboxes.
 Email marketing directors are responsible for developing and implementing an email marketing strategy to connect with customers, increase brand awareness, and drive traffic, engagement, and/or sales.
 They often manage a creative team (which can include copywriters, designers, and web developers) to craft the emails—and an analytics team to continually optimize the email campaigns for better results.

 Email marketing directors generally have significant experience in email marketing (seven to 10 years) and additional experience in design, marketing analytics, and/or content development.

 4. Director of digital marketing

 Average salary: $108,679